Bedford Modern School

-Bedford Modern School (often called BMS or simply Modern) is a Headmasters' and Headmistresses' Conference independent school in Bedford, England.
-The school has its origins in The Harpur Trust, born from the endowments left by Sir William Harpur in the 16th century.
-BMS comprises a junior school (ages 6–11) and a senior school (ages 11–18).
+Bedford Modern School (commonly known as Bedford Modern or BMS) is a co-educational public school (a fee-paying day school) and member of the Headmasters' and Headmistresses' Conference in Bedford, England.
+Founded in 1764 following its separation from Bedford School, it forms part of The Harpur Trust, an educational charity established from the endowments left by Sir William Harpur in the 16th century.
+BMS comprises a junior school (ages 6–11) and a senior school (ages 11–18), with approximately 1,200 pupils.

-The school has had four names.
-In 1873 the school became Bedford Modern School to reflect its modern curriculum, providing an education for the professions.
-BMS provided education not only for the locality but also for colonial and military personnel abroad, seeking good education for their young families.

 History

-Bedford Modern School has its origins in The Harpur Trust, born from the endowments left by Sir William Harpur in the 16th century.
-Since the separation of Bedford School and BMS in 1764, the School has had four names: the Writing School, the English School, the Commercial School and finally Bedford Modern School, the last change being made in 1873 to reflect the school's modern curriculum, providing an education for the professions.
+The school's origins lie in The Harpur Trust, founded on endowments left by Sir William Harpur, a Bedford-born Lord Mayor of London, in the 16th century.
+In 1764, following separation from Bedford School, the institution began operating under its own name.
+It subsequently traded under several names: the Writing School, the English School, the Commercial School and finally Bedford Modern School, the last change being made in 1873 to reflect a curriculum oriented towards the professions rather than the church.